null

 Yuán Qì (原气) – Original Qi

-Yuán Qì, often referred to as Original Qi, is a fundamental concept in Classical Chinese Medicine (CCM) and Tradtional Chinese Medicine (TCM).
-Understanding Yuan Qi helps to grasp the intricate workings of Jing (Essence) and its transformation into Qi within the body.
+Yuán Qì, or Original Qi, is a core concept in both Classical Chinese Medicine (CCM) and Traditional Chinese Medicine (TCM).
+Understanding Yuan Qi allows insight into Jing (Essence) and how it transforms into Qi within the body.

 Main Sources of Yuán Qì:

-1. Prenatal Yuan Qi: Inherited from our biological parents (50% maternal and 50% paternal).
+1. Prenatal Yuan Qi: Inherited from our parents.

-2. Postnatal Yuan Qi: Derived from the transformation of food (Gu Qi) and air (Zong Qi) after birth.
+2. Postnatal Yuan Qi: Generated from food (Gu Qi) and air (Zong Qi) after birth.

 Main Functions of Yuán Qì: